In the spring of 2022 the artistic direction of Baroque & Beyond passed to Stephanie Vial from its founder, Beverly Biggs.

-Vial is a co-director of The Vivaldi Project (based in Washington, DC) and is a widely respected cellist, praised for her technical flair and expressive sense of phrasing.
-She performs regularly in early music ensembles throughout the US and has given solo and chamber music concerts, lectures, and master classes at numerous universities and institutions: The Shrine to Music Museum in South Dakota, The University of Virginia, Boston Conservatory, McGill University, and The Curtis Institute of Music.
+Stephanie Vial is a widely respected cellist, praised for her technical flair and expressive sense of phrasing.
+She is a co-director of The Vivaldi Project (based in Washington, DC) with whom she developed the critically acclaimed series Discovering The Classical String Trio (MSR Classics).
+She has traveled widely, giving solo and chamber music concerts, lectures, and master classes at numerous universities and institutions: The Shrine to Music Museum in South Dakota, The University of Virginia, Boston Conservatory, McGill University, and The Curtis Institute of Music.
 Vial holds a DMA in 18th-century performance practice from Cornell University where she studied with John Hsu.

 She is the author of The Art of Musical Phrasing in the Eighteenth Century: Punctuating the Classical “Period,” published by the University of Rochester Press and the creator of DancingwithBach.com, a video project exploring performance practice and the solo Bach cello suites.
 She has recorded for the Dorian Label, Naxos, Hungaroton, and Centaur Records.
-Vial calls Durham, NC, home, where she is a lecturer at the University of North Carolina at Chapel Hill.
+Vial calls Durham, NC, home, where she is a lecturer at the University of North Carolina at Chapel Hill, UNC Greensboro, and Duke University.

 Founder of the series is freelance harpsichordist Beverly Biggs.
 Beverly earned her Bachelor of Music degree from Oberlin Conservatory and a Master of Music degree from Southern Methodist University.
 Post-graduate study was done with harpsichordists Margaret Irwin-Brandon and Alan Curtis in the United States, and with Gustav Leonhardt in Amsterdam.